hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 ## API Security
 To access the Haptik API, you require a Haptik provided token.
-The Authorization header of each HTTP request should be “Bearer” followed by said token.
+The Authorization header of each HTTP request should be “Bearer” followed by the token.
 If the Authorization header is missing or invalid, then 401 status code is returned.

 <b>Note:</b> You should never share your token with external parties